ComplianceAsCode/content/README.md

 ## A little bit of history

-This project started in 2011 as a collaboration between government agencies and commercial operating system vendors.
-The original name was SCAP Security Guide.
+This project started in 2011 as a collaboration between United States Government agencies and commercial operating system vendors.
+The original name was SCAP Security Guide, commonly abbreviated as SSG.
 The original scope was to create SCAP datastreams.
 Over time, it grew into the biggest open-source beyond-SCAP content project.